bgajdero/bgajdero.github.io/_includes/intro.md

 # Welcome
 I'm a computer scientist at the Industrial Engineering Department at the University of Toronto.
-I use **ontologies** and **data-driven artificial intelligence** (AI) methods to study how people and groups interact in complex systems, including cities and communities.
+I use **ontologies** and **data-driven artificial intelligence** (AI) methods to study how people and groups interact in complex systems.
+My current focus is on cities and communities, and urban centres.

-See a list of my [projects](#projects-section) and [publications](#publications-section) below.
+See a list of my [projects &#8675;](#projects-section) and [publications &#8675;](#publications-section).

-I use AI to help cities make smart decisions based on data, relying on semantic technologies for data integration and decision support systems.

-In my research groups we create **ontologies** that allow for **semantic interoperability** between data silos.
-We create **ETL pipelines** and consolidate data in a **knowledge graph**, and perform **data analysis**.
-An **explainable language model** allows us to extract information and build a knowledge graph for custom domains.
+I use AI to help organizations make smarted data-driven decisions.
+In my research group we create **ontologies** that allow for **semantic interoperability** between data silos.
+We create **ETL pipelines** and consolidate data in a **knowledge graph**, and perform **data analysis** on the graph.
+We are developing an **explainable language model** to extract information and build a knowledge graph for custom domains.

 Recently, our team has developed a [catalogue of urban datasets](/cudc-project) to help researchers find and integrate datasets from across Canada.
 This work resulted in a **Maturity Model** for urban dataset metadata.